TheodoreAlenas/personal-website-2/README.md

 My mind.

-I have a good fundamental understanding of the approaches I take and the decisions I make.
+I improvised a client side macro expansion system that serves the code I wrote by hand itself, and leaves footprints that show how the expansion happened.

 The site is HTML CSS and Javascript files concatenated using PHP.
-PHP only serves for concatenation, to generate new longer files, and then the new files are served statically.
+PHP doesn't run on the server.
+The concatenated files don't repeat the license but do leave a trail that hints their original name.

 ## Upgrade

+The new design follows the original premise of the web more closely:
+*the served files are not too far from what I wrote myself*.
+That ties together the code editor and the browser's developer tools.
+The browser console feels like a shell.

-The first version of my website was not only bad as a piece of text, but also way too complicated.
+The first version of my website focused on allowing me to display 2 menu bars, or a side by side view of the mobile and desktop versions and so on.
-People thought it was Wordpress, which is not true, but they were right to expect less complexity when one doesn't use pre-made templates.
+People thought it was Wordpress, which is not true.

-The new design takes ideas from the old one and judges what code is not worth it's cost.
-As a result, it's
-- closer to the original intended use of the web,
-- faster to understand,
-- more accessible to understand from a broader audience and
-- much easier to expand and maintain.

 ## Message